hsfzxjy/go-srpc/README.md

         // log something at the client-side
         s.Logf("Log from server!
 The arg is %v", arg)

-        // wait for a client-side cancellation
+        // wait for a client-side interrupt
-        <-s.Canceled()
+        <-s.EndedC()
+        // which may caused by
+        switch s.EndCause {
+        case srpc.EC_CLIENT_CANCELED:
+            // a cancellation
+        case srpc.EC_CLIENT_TIMEOUT:
+            // a client timeout
+        }

         // return an optional error to the client return nil